-Typical Duties and Responsibilities
+Typical duties and responsibilities

 Prep final files to supply specifications for various print and digital formats

-- Reformat supplied artwork and photos to project specifications
+Reformat supplied artwork and photos to project specifications

 Create PDFs for creative and client review

 Retouch, clip paths, and make adjustments to image files

-- Collect and store final artwork for potential use in future campaigns
+Collect and store final artwork for potential use in future campaigns

-- Produce content on tight deadlines
+Produce content on tight deadlines

-Education and Background
+Education and experience